kuanchihwang/CAM-SIMA-Docs/docs/development/git-basics.md

 git fetch ESCOMP
 git merge ESCOMP/development
 ```

+## Tagging a commit
+When a PR is ready to be merged into CAM-SIMA's code base, you will need to consider whether or not a new tag is appropriate.
+In CAM-SIMA, the standard is whether or not the baselines have changed since the last tag.
+After you have run the tests (per the [regression testing workflow](cam-testing.md/#running-the-regression-tests-manual)):

+1. If there are no baseline differences (no tests "FAIL" or yield a "DIFF"), no tag is necessary and you can proceed to merge your PR (you will also not archive the baselines)
+1. If there are baseline differences (at least one test results in a "DIFF"), you will need to follow the procedure below to create a tag **after** you merge your PR

+### Tag syntax

+We use the following syntax for CAM-SIMA tags: **simaX_YY_ZZZ**, where:

+- X: major version; incremented only during major releases
+- YY: minor version; incremented any time the answers for the CAM7 physics suite change (zero-padded)
+- ZZZ: patch version; incremented when answers or fieldlists change for non-CAM7 configurations (zero-padded)

+To see the latest tag: [https://github.com/ESCOMP/CAM-SIMA/tags](https://github.com/ESCOMP/CAM-SIMA/tags).

+### Creating a new tag

+1. Clone [https://github.com/ESSCOMP/CAM](https://github.com/ESCOMP/CAM) or update an existing clone with `git fetch <escomp_remote> development`
+1. Find the PR merge commit (`<merge_commit>`) for the tag
+    - In your up-to-date CAM clone, find the merge commit with `git log --oneline -1 <escomp_remote>/development` where the merge commit is the first field in the output.
+1. Tag the `<merge_commit>` with `git tag -a <tag> <merge_commit> -m '<commit_message>` where `<commit_message>` is the same as the message for the `<merge_commit>`
+1. Push the tag to the proper remote with `git push <escomp_remote> <tag>`

 ## Comparing differences using git diff
 If you have a git clone, you can view differences between commits or tags.
 As far as `git diff` is concerned, a commit hash is the same as a tag so in the examples below will use `<tag>`.